Choosing a faculty member for your thesis committee

 *This is NOT a complete list of faculty who are eligible to serve; this is simply a list of faculty who have served previously and were verified as eligible at that time.
 Please note that eligibility can change as circumstances with faculty change (for example, a faculty member changes rostered departments or leaves the university).

-If you do not see a faculty member in this list and would like them to serve on your committee, you will need to check their eligibility to serve.
-Please see the information outlined in the second paragraph above to understand the criteria.
+If you do not see a faculty member in this list and would like them to serve on your committee, you will need to verify their eligibility to serve.
+Please see the information outlined in the "Eligibility Requirements" paragraph above to get a feel for the criteria, and then look up information on your faculty member.
 A great resource to check eligibility is experts.colorado.edu.
-You can also check the People page of most departments to learn more about an individual faculty member.
+You can also check the People page of most departments to learn more.
+If you think they meet the criteria, email us at email@example.com with their name and we will verify it for you.
+The Honors Program makes the final determination on the eligibility of faculty members to serve.
+Departmental approval of a committee member will still require verification by the Honors Program.

 More about the different committee roles